-If your loved one is in the middle of an addiction, the best thing that you can do for them is help them get into a drug treatment program to stop the drug use.
+If your loved one is in the middle of an addiction, the best thing that you can do is help them get into a drug treatment program.
 At Granite Recovery Centers, our medical detox program will remove the toxins that the drug left behind in your loved one’s system.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

-You cannot convince your loved one to commit to ceasing the use of freebase cocaine because when someone stops using this drug, they begin to experience unpleasant withdrawal symptoms.
+It is extremely difficult to convince your loved one to commit to ceasing the use of freebase cocaine because when someone stops using this drug, they begin to experience unpleasant withdrawal symptoms.
 These include lethargy, irritability, poor concentration, and an intense desire to use the drug again.
-The fact that freebasing causes such intense feelings of euphoria that the user experiences immediately makes a freebase cocaine addiction even more difficult to overcome than other addictions.
+The fact that freebasing causes such intense feelings of euphoria makes a freebase cocaine addiction even more difficult to overcome than other addictions.

 Cocaine is a stimulant that increases the amount of dopamine that is in your loved one’s brain.
-Ordinarily, dopamine will be recycled so that the brain does not produce an excessive amount of the chemical.
-As your loved one ingests cocaine, the drug prevents the brain’s cells from collecting the previously released dopamine.
+Ordinarily, the brain recycles dopamine so it does not produce an excessive amount of the chemical.
+The drug prevents the brain’s cells from collecting the previously released dopamine.
 This allows dopamine to flood your loved one’s reward circuit and encourages further drug use.
 This is the reason that it is so hard for your loved one to stop using the drug.

 Your loved one is also becoming tolerant to the effects of the cocaine, so they must take more of the drug to continue to feel the euphoric effects that they crave.
 This whole system reinforces the use of cocaine, and it takes a strong approach to combat it.
 This is the time for professional help that will release freebase cocaine’s hold on your loved one.